A New Experience of Art and Sauna

 Japan at the time sought to stabilize its national government through the teachings of Buddhism and built temples throughout the country.
 For temples that were responsible for spreading Buddhism throughout Japan, the kudokuyu became an important means of gaining support from the people, and before long, many temples other than Todaiji came to offer it as well.

+Empress Komyo (701 - 760) is said to have been the originator of the practice of bathing, and Gyoki, who was born 33 years earlier, is said to have handed down the same bathing legends as Empress Komyo.
 The Tsukahara no Karafuro, one of the oldest existing saunas in Japan, is said to have been built by Gyoki, an ascetic who traveled all over Japan before building the Great Buddha in Nara, hoping to cure people of their illnesses.
 From this, it can be inferred that Gyoki was the first person to introduce baths (saunas) to the people.
-And it could be said that baths (saunas) helped spread Buddhism and establish the nation of Japan.
+And it could be said that baths (saunas) drew people to the temples, helping to spread Buddhism and establishing the nation of Japan.

 Historical Background of Art and Sauna: Rinkan-Chanoyu